chinamike65/hugo-tuolesi/content/book3/book3en.md

 All good virtues develop the power,

 and all the disciples of the Buddha practice the Way together.

-It means: to cultivate the heart of faith and refuge in the guru to the extent that it is consistent with the heart.
+It means: to cultivate the heart of devation and refuge in the guru to the extent that it is consistent with the heart.

-When we praise the guru as a Buddha in our mouth, and see the guru as a Buddha in our heart, we see that the guru and the Buddha are indistinguishable.
+When we praise the guru as a Buddha in our speech, and see the guru as a Buddha in our heart, we see that the guru and the Buddha are indistinguishable.

 88